Small Business Phone Problems: 5 Common Issues and How to Fix Them

 The Symptoms

-- Your phone rings directly to you with no greeting
+- Your phone rings directly through to you with no greeting

-- Customers don't know if they've reached a business or a person
+- Callers aren't sure if they've reached a business or a personal number

 - You answer with "hello?" instead of a business greeting